Albertree/ARC-basics/README.md

-# ARCKG-Symbolic-Solver
+# ARCKG-NeuroSymbolic-Solver
-Symbolic solver of Abstraction and Reasoning Corpus (ARC) using ARC Knowledge Graph.
+NeuroSymbolic solver of Abstraction and Reasoning Corpus (ARC) using ARC Knowledge Graph.